Opioid Awareness

 Opioids are a class of drugs used to treat pain, and can include both prescription medications as well as illegal drugs.
 Tragically, their misuse can lead to devastating outcomes.
 Opioids - such as fentanyl, heroin, hydrocodone, methadone, morphine, oxycodone and tramadol - act on the brain, producing a euphoric effect.
 Although substance use has declined among Fairfax County youth over the past several years, fatal opioid overdoses continue to rise.

 Fentanyl is an especially powerful opioid that is extremely lethal, even in small doses.
-Most fatal overdoses in Fairfax County in recent years have involved fentanyl, which is a common substitute or cutting agent in illicit narcotics such as cocaine, heroin, MDMA (also known as ecstasy or molly), as well as counterfeit pills.
+Most fatal overdoses in Fairfax County in recent years have involved illicit fentanyl, which is a common substitute or cutting agent in narcotics such as cocaine, heroin, MDMA (also known as ecstasy or molly), as well as counterfeit pills.
 Nationally, the U.S. Drug Enforcement Administration (DEA) reports a dramatic rise in the number of counterfeit pills containing at least two milligrams of fentanyl, which is considered a deadly dose.
 Counterfeit pills laced with fentanyl can look the same as authentic pills, making it almost impossible to know whether a pill has a deadly dose of fentanyl or not.

 Additional Resources